nemonik/hands-on-DevOps/readme.md

   DEPRECATION: Python 2.7 will reach the end of its life on January 1st, 2020.
 Please upgrade your Python as Python 2.7 won't be maintained after that date.
 A future version of pip will drop support for Python 2.7.
 More details about Python 2 support in pip, can be found at https://pip.pypa.io/en/latest/development/release-process/#python-2-support
   ```

   You can ignore this.
-Python 2's deprecation has been long and coming, and I'll believe it when I see it, but when this comes to pass future versions of this class will move to CentOS 8 and Ptyhon 3.
+Python 2's deprecation has been long and coming, and I'll believe it when I see it, but when this comes to pass, future versions of this class will move to CentOS 8 and Pyhon 3.

 The toolchain IaC will spin up a number of tools.
 Following sections unpack what theses tools are, but first I'd like to unpack the cloud-native technologies underrunning the long-running tools.